mcneel/developer.rhino3d.com/_guide_topics/rhinopython/what-is-rhinopython.md

 But more importantly: Python is very popular outside of Rhino!
 Much of what you learn about Python can be applied in many other domains.

 Rhino already has a scripting language called RhinoScript why do we need another?
 RhinoScript is a very easy to use scripting language on Windows.
 We will continue to support Rhinoscript.
 But, RhinoScript is based on an little older technology making it less flexible then the more modern Python language.
 RhinoScript cannot be supported on the Mac platform.
-It also unfortunately is not supported by the commnuityto the same level as Python.
+It also unfortunately is not supported by the community to the same level as Python.

 ### What version of Python does Rhino use?